kai-e/kai-e.github.io/misc/PVS/ARMbuild/ReadMe.md

 ```
 $ brew install llvm sbcl
 ```
-and follow the _Caveats_ at the end.
+Follow the _Caveats_ at the end.

+NB: I do not know whether Apple's clang would be good enough.

 Clone both the PVS and the [SBCL](https://www.sbcl.org/) git repositories (say, into `~/src`).
 ```